alignalghii/client-to-MW-search-API-with-demo-MTs/README.md

 #### Simpler, less capable exception handling

-In the factual stack of monad transformers, instead of `ErrorMonadT` the much simpler `MaybeT` monad trasformer is used yet.
+In the factual stack of monad transformers, instead of `ErrorMonadT` the much simpler `MaybeT` monad transformer is used yet.
 The cost of this simplification: the `Maybe`-represented case in the stack can handle only exceptions of „*unexpected server response format*”.
 The other possibility of exception — server connection error — will be caught only by `IO` monad in the native way.

 ## Meta-features: automatic tests, experiments